DiegoSalazar/auth_hmac/README.md

 # auth_hmac

-This is a fork of auth-hmac (https://github.com/seangeo/auth-hmac) to bring it a little up to date, and also clean it up a bit.
+This is a fork of auth-hmac (https://github.com/seangeo/auth-hmac) to bring it a little up to date, and clean it up a bit.
 There's also a new middleware so you can authenticate requests on the rack level:

 ### Rails 2.3.x